 A small Creation Care team has been set up, coordinated by Sara Sims, our Creation Care Coordinator.
-Our first project will be to take part in HM Queen’s Green Canopy Initiative, by planting a native tree on church land in order to attract birds and pollinators.
+We made a start in September by planting a rowan tree as part of the Queen’s Green Canopy Initiative, to commemorate her Platinum Jubilee.
 We shall then be hoping, in the spring, to turn a part of the grassy area on the western side of the building into a wildflower meadow, again for pollinators to flourish.

 If you would like to be part of the Creation Care team, please contact Sara Sims via the Church Office (firstname.lastname@example.org).